If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 We all deserve to have enjoyable sex that doesn’t hurt, and if you find sex is often painful it’s important to get help.

 A lot of this page talks about sex with a partner, but sometimes masturbation can be painful as well and this information will be helpful for that, too.
-Find out more about masturbation.
+More about masturbation

 It can help to understand why pain might happen during sex:

-If you are experiencing severe or persistent/frequent pain when having sex, or painful sex is negatively affecting how you feel, you should seek help from a medical professional.
-They can test and treat for infections, help soreness and tearing heal, and help you to find and access any further support required.
-Find a local clinic.
-Remember: medical professionals are used to supporting people with looking after all parts of their bodies.
 Whilst it can feel awkward or embarrassing seeking help for pain or concerns with your vagina, vulva, penis or testicles, it’s really important that you don’t avoid speaking to someone if something is wrong.
 Healthcare professionals are there to help, not to judge, and chances are it’s something they will have seen lots of times before.
+You can ask for a female doctor or nurse to make you feel more comfortable or you could ask to bring someone with you.

 Here are some other practical tips for when you’re worried about pain: